 Jennelle Stephenson: New life, indeed.

-Sixteen other adults with sickle cell anemia have undergone the same gene therapy as Jennelle.
-So far, all are responding well.
-Dr. Francis Collins says it will take years to improve the treatment to make it more widely available.
+Eighteen other adults with sickle cell anemia have undergone the same gene therapy.
+All responded well, except one who died from another cause.
+Dr. Francis Collins says it will take years to improve the treatment so it can be made more widely available.

 Dr. Francis Collins: Here's another dream.
 There are 7,000 genetic diseases for which we know the precise DNA misspelling.
 Couldn't this same strategy, this same set of principles work for lots of those, maybe someday all of them?